 After installing biblio-glutton, you need to select the glutton matching service in the

-grobid-home/config/grobid.properties file, with its host and port:
+grobid-home/config/grobid.yaml file, with its host and port, for instance: